The Mystery League

 What other puzzle stuff do you do?

-This sounds fun, but I’m just a person on my own.
-How can I play?
+This sounds fun, but I’m just one person looking for more puzzles.

 The Mystery League helped us put on a great event.
 Each puzzle was so inventive, making great use of site-specific details, and the overall event held together brilliantly.
 All of the custom materials produced for the puzzle were beautiful and polished.” — Joe Germuska